Joshua-Bird/Joshua-Bird.github.io/README.md

 # Joshua Bird - Digital Portfolio

+---

+# About Me

+Hi, I'm Joshua Bird - an ICT Applications Development student at CPUT.
+I'm passionate about digital solutions that are reliable, user-friendly and inclusive.
+My focus is on bridging design and backend backend development to create scalable applications, while applying SDLC principles, secure coding practices, and accessibility standards.
+I enjoy collaborative problem-solving and thrive in dynamic project environments.

+---

+# Curriculum Vitae (CV)

 ## Objective

 Versatile full-stack software developer with hands-on experience in building functional UI flows and integrating backend logic.
 Skilled in applying SDLC principles, secure coding practices, and accessibility standards to deliver reliable, inclusive applications.
 I am good at bridging design and development to create scalable solutions, and eager to contribute technical expertise and collaborative problem-solving to dynamic projects.